f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Idle timeouts were configurable in previous releases, but the configuration only applied to the current session and was not persistent.
 F5OS-A 1.3.0 added the ability to configure persistent idle timeouts for F5OS for both the CLI and webUI.
 The F5OS CLI timeout is configured under system settings, and is controlled via the **idle-timeout** option.

-In F5OS-A 1.4.0 a new **sshd-idle-timeou**t option has been added that will control idle-timouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sesssion over SSH.
+In F5OS-A 1.4.0 a new **sshd-idle-timeout** option has been added that will control idle-timouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sesssion over SSH.

 For the webUI, a token based timeout is now configurable under the **system aaa** settings.
 A restconf-token config lifetime option has been added.
 Once a client to the webUI has a token they are allowed to refresh it up to five times.
 If the token lifetime is set to 1 minute, then a timeout won't occur until five times that value, or five minutes later.
 This is because the token refresh has to fail five times before disconnecting the client.